RishubPatel/RISC-V-OTTER-CPU/README.md

 Load instructions require a third writeback cycle.
 The execute cycle calculates the memory address and initiates the read; the following cycle writes the returned data into the destination register.

-There is also an interrupt cycle used to save the current state (to return to after handling the interrupt) and redirect execution to the interrupt service routine (ISR).
+There is also an interrupt cycle used to save the return PC value and interrupt-enable state and redirect execution to the interrupt service routine (ISR).

 Additionally, when the reset signal is asserted, the CPU enters an init cycle before entering the normal instruction cycle.